raissi/practical-rust/README.md

-# practical-rust
+# Practical Rust

-This is simple project containing practical examples to learn the Rust programming language.
-Each topic is contained in a separate branch.
-Branches are sorted by names week_01, week_02, etc...
+This week's material contains intrduction to structs, enums.
+Especially Option and Result are explored